-The right answer to how to become a better writer (or even a good writer), depends on what level you’re at, what you write, and what becoming a better writer means for you.
+Learning how to become a better writer (or even a good writer) depends on what level you’re at, what you write, and what becoming a better writer means for you.

-For example, Stephen King may think success means topping the New York Times best-seller list.
+For example, great writers like Stephen King may think success means topping the New York Times best-seller list.

 (Suffice to say, Mr. King did not email me.)